-Susan Glen-Roots -Assistant Head - Early Years Foundation Stage and KS1 in deprived areas, faith schools and large county schools, as well as an independent school in Solihull.
-I have lengthy senior leadership experience within the Foundation Stage and Key Stage 1, alongside a curriculum specialism in Literacy and phonics.
-More recently I have gained a diploma in 'Counselling Skills' and regularly use these skills to help support children and their families within a school setting.
+Mrs Susan Glen-Roots Assistant Head - Early Years Foundation Stage and KS1 in deprived areas, faith schools and large county schools, plus the independent sector.
+I have lengthy senior leadership experience within the Foundation Stage and Key Stage 1, alongside a curriculum specialism in Literacy and Phonics.
+More recently I have gained a Diploma in 'Counselling Skills' and regularly use these skills to help support children and their families within a school setting.

-I qualified from Kingston University in 1993 with an education degree in English and drama.
+I qualified from Kingston University in 1993 with an education degree in English and Drama.
 Having taught in primary schools in London, Warwickshire and Solihull, I have gained a wide range of experience working

-Lioined Cracklev Hall School as Assistant Head in September 2017.
+I joined Crackley Hall School as Assistant Head in September 2017.
 My passion is to provide a high-quality education for all children, whilst allowing for their individual needs.
 Learning should be motivating, interesting and exciting and should also provide important life skills.
 Crackley Hall certainly has all of these elements in abundance!

 Outside of school I am mum to three children, two teenage boys and a young daughter who attends Crackley Hall.
 We are a musical family, playing the acoustic and electric guitar, the violin, ukulele, piano and drums between us.
-As well as making music, we also spend time outdoors with our family dog, Mollie, and enjoy skiing and snowboarding in the winter.
+As well as making music, we also spend time outdoors with our family dogs, Mollie and Bailey, and enjoy skiing and snowboarding in the winter.
 Life is never dull in the Glen-Roots household!